 Hose and nozzle

-If the temperature is too high, this can lead to the application of excess glue, increasing open time and leading to poor tackiness.
+If the temperature is too high, this can lead to excess glue application, increasing open time and leading to poor tackiness.

-At low temperatures, there is a difficult supply of adhesive through the nozzle and insufficient application.
+At low temperatures, it is a difficult to supply the adhesive through the nozzle, causing insufficient application.

-During the operation of the thermal station, the accumulation of coked adhesive (scale) is formed on the walls of the reservoir and hose, and in the subsequent operation, it can become detached, which leads to contamination of the filters and blockage of the nozzle.
+During the thermal station operation, the accumulation of coked adhesive (scale) forms on the walls of the reservoir and hose, and in subsequent operation it can become detached, which leads to contamination of the filters and nozzle blockage.
 In this case, the tank, hose and nozzle must be thoroughly cleaned with a special cleaner.

-Usually the best results are given by the temperature of the bonded surface above 15 ° C.
+Usually the best results are achieved when the temperature of the bonded surface is above 15 ° C.

 When the hot melt comes in contact with a cold surface, its temperature drops rapidly, resulting in a drastic change in viscosity and subsequent wetting difficulties; this can lead to poor gluing.

 If the pressure is too low, the glue flow will be severely limited, which may cause insufficient glue application.